Lake Managua: Pollution

-The lake today has no stable outlet, with only occasional floods to Lake Nicaragua through the Tipitapa River.
-Pollutants are thus concentrated.
-Despite the pollution, some of the people of Managua still live along the lake's shores and eat the fish from it.
+The lake today has no stable outlet, with only occasional seasonal floods to Lake Nicaragua through the Tipitapa River, thus concentrating the pollutants.
+Despite the situation, many people still live along the lake's shores and eat the fish from it.

 In 2007 the malecón area was dredged, and the sediment hauled off on barges.
-A strong odor which permeated the area from the sediment disappeared.
+A strong odor which permeated the area disappeared.
 A stone rip-rap and concrete wharf was constructed, and a sightseeing boat called La Novia de Xolotlán makes hour-long lake tours when there are sufficient tourists.

-Lake Managua was virtually dead, biologically speaking until a new wastewater treatment plant saved the lake and turned it into a recreational area for Nicaragua.

 Wildlife

 About 20 fish species still survive in Lake Managua.

 While joined to Lake Nicaragua, the bull sharks of that lake cannot migrate to Lake Managua due to a 12 ft waterfall on the Tipitapa River.